 Being asked to check your privilege just means that you should stop to think about the things that seem easy for you and remember that they are not easy for everyone.
 You may make phone calls with barely any effort, but it can be hell for me and impossible for someone else.
 I can drive really well: I’ve driven 31,000 miles in the last 18 months and have only put a few light scuffs on the car in the process (that one-lane tunnel in Indiana was way too narrow, I swear to you!)
-Not everyone can drive so well or even at all.
+Not everyone can drive so well or even at all, of course there is a reason that cars and vans have various Motability Adaptations made to them, as to make it easier to drive or access.
 I’d go so far as to say that at least half of my friends cannot drive at all.
 Maybe even more than half of them.
 I am not ashamed that I can drive, but it is important that I check my privilege and remember that it’s not something everyone can do (and there’s no shame in not being able to drive, either!)

 If you feel like people want you to feel guilty for being white, stop and ask yourself if you are projecting your own feelings onto them.
 I have been told to check my white privilege a lot of times and I have never felt like someone wanted me to be ashamed of being white (or of having any sort of privilege).
 Being ashamed of being white (or privileged in any other way) accomplishes nothing!
 If you are having a hard time getting past that feeling, though, it can be very therapeutic to use your privilege to help break down the barriers that other people face.
 Here are some suggestions of ways to use your privilege for the benefit of marginalized people: